lqye0107-svg/attack-on-pizza/README.md

 The project also includes 10 main HTML templates:

+**base.html**: the main layout template.
+It includes the navbar, CSS link, message display area, and the main content block.
 **home.html**: the homepage of the website.
 **menu.html**: shows pizza categories and drinks.
 **pizza_detail.html**: allows users to choose pizza size and toppings.